Unidentified Suburban Object: Reception

 Unidentified Suburban Object was reviewed by Common Sense Media, who rated it at four out of five stars with the summary, "Quirky take on identity is surprising and funny".
 The Bulletin of the Center for Children's Books also posted a review, stating that "While Chloe’s anger—about the subtle but constant racism, her parents’ vagueness, and the revelation that she isn’t even human—is believable, Chloe vents her feelings in ways erratic, unproductive, and alienating (no pun intended) that make it difficult to bond with her as a character."
-On the other hand, the Michigan Reading Journal admits "while some of Chloe’s concerns might seem trite and exaggerated to adult readers, her worries about how others see her will ring true to many adolescents."
+The Michigan Reading Journal wrote, "while some of Chloe’s concerns might seem trite and exaggerated to adult readers, her worries about how others see her will ring true to many adolescents."